Error mitigation for logical circuits using decoder confidence: Applications

 \section{Applications}

 We now discuss applications of the abort protocol and DCS-MLE in quantum phase estimation (QPE) algorithms.
 In \cref{sec:res_est}, we perform a detailed resource estimate of our protocols for a Hubbard model ground state energy estimation problem, using statistical QPE.
-In \cref{sec:qpe_other}, we describe a possible use in ancilla-based QPE.
+In \cref{sec:qpe_other}, we qualitatively describe possible uses of DCS-MLE in other applications.

-\subsection{Hubbard model resource estimation}
+\subsection{Hubbard Model Resource Estimation}

 In this subsection, we apply our findings to reduce the resource requirements for the implementation of a full logical circuit.
-Specifically, we find that a $d=21$ surface code can be replaced by $d=19$ to achieve the same LER with a $64\%$ time overhead via the abort protocol.
+Specifically, we find that the surface code distance can be reduced from 21 to 19 and achieve the same LER with a $64\%$ time overhead via the abort protocol.
 This is a conservative estimate; depending on the metric used to assess logical performance, it could be achieved by MLE without any additional overhead.

-We target estimating the ground state energy of the $10 \times 10$ Hubbard model to $10^{-2}$ accuracy and at most $10^{-2}$ LER, following the QCELS-based~\cite{ding_even_2023} resource estimates in Ref.~\cite{akahoshi_compilation_2024}.
-The algorithm involves executing $N_{\text{circuits}}=160$ different quantum circuits of various depths, each repeated with $M_0 = 100$ shots to estimate an observable's expectation value. \cref{sec:qcels} provides more algorithmic details.
-We estimate that an implementation that does not use the DCS requires a $d=21$ surface code, which corresponds to a LER of approximately $R_\text{targ} =8.4\times10^{-3}$.
-This is our target LER.
+We target estimating the ground state energy of the $10 \times 10$ Hubbard model to $10^{-2}$ statistical accuracy (in absence of physical noise) and at most $10^{-2}$ LER (from noise added on top of statistical fluctuations), following the QCELS-based~\cite{ding_even_2023} resource estimates in Ref.~\cite{akahoshi_compilation_2024}.
+The algorithm involves executing $N_{\text{circuits}}=160$ different quantum circuits of various depths, each repeated with $M_0 = 100$ shots to estimate an observable's expectation value.
+This means that $N_{\text{executions}}=N_{\text{circuits}}M_0$ circuit executions would take place in practice. \Cref{sec:qcels} provides more algorithmic details.
+We estimate that an implementation that does not use the DCS requires a $d_\text{targ} =21$ surface code, which corresponds to a LER of approximately $R_\text{targ} =8.4\times10^{-3}$; this is our target LER.

 The potential advantage of the DCS arises during the estimation of expectation values.
-We explore whether the necessary quantum circuits can be executed with $d=19$ (at a starting LER of $R_\text{start} =7.7(4)\%$) and still meet the target LER via QEM.
-Therefore, the desired improvement in the LER is $R_\text{start}/R_\text{targ}=10.91$.
-We emulate the behaviour of the $d=19$ code using $d=11$.
-As discussed in~\cref{sec:many_decoding_window_statistics}, these distributions can be scaled into each other by adjusting the number $N$ of decoding windows.
-In~\cref{sec:numerics}, we chose the number of decoding windows for the $d=11$ code precisely to approximate the LEP distributions for $d=19$.
+We explore whether the necessary quantum circuits can be executed with a smaller $d_\text{small} =19$ code [at an unmitigated LER of $R_\text{small} =7.7(4)\%$] and still meet the target LER via QEM.
+Therefore, the desired improvement in the LER is $R_\text{small}/R_\text{targ}=10.91$.
+We emulate the behaviour of the $d=d_\text{small}$ code using $d=11$ and \cref{rem:rescale_distributions}.
+In~\cref{sec:distance_11_surface_code}, the number of decoding windows was chosen precisely to approximate the LEP distributions for $d=d_\text{small}$.